rajme-git/demo-repo/readme.md

-# this is our first git repo.
+# this is our first git repo. we are happy.